Planetary Transit Special Award Coordinator:

 19411 Cluster Oaks Drive

 Planetary Transits are rare events.
-They occur when a planet (Mercury or Venus) passes in front of the sun as seen from Earth.
-This requires the the inner planet be at inferior conjunction along the line formed by the intersection of the Earth’s orbital plane and the planet’s orbital plane (the line of nodes).
+They occur when a planet (Mercury or Venus) passes in front of the Sun as seen from Earth.
+This requires the inner planet to be at inferior conjunction along the line formed by the intersection of the Earth’s orbital plane and the planet’s orbital plane (the line of nodes).
 Only when these two conditions are met will a transit occur.

 *** Safety Warning ***

 Observing the Sun can be dangerous if not done correctly.
 Never look at the Sun directly.
 Even when it is low on the horizon and doesn’t appear to be dangerously bright, it is hazardous.
 When the sunlight passes through a lot of atmosphere, as it does when it is near the horizon, the blue light is scattered, so less overall light reaches you.
 But the red and infrared light passes through relatively undimmed and can harm your eyes.
 So do NOT ever look at the Sun.
 Use one of the safe techniques mentioned below.